Shop Categories

 Onion Plants & Sets: Getting the Most out of Your Purchase

-While onions are easy to grow, they require plenty of direct sunlight (at least 6-8 hours of direct sunlight daily) and well-drained soil.
-They're also heavy feeders, and we recommend fertilizing with Gurney's Onion Food, an all-natural, slow-release fertilizer.
+While onion plants are easy to grow, they require plenty of direct sunlight (at least 6-8 hours of direct sunlight daily) and well-drained soil.
+They're also heavy feeders, and we recommend fertilizing with an all-natural, slow-release fertilizer.

 Getting Started with Onion Plants and Sets

-The keys to growing onions are to take into account their growing conditions, plant them correctly and give them a little care.
+The key to growing onion plants is to take into account their growing conditions, plant them according to their growing needs, and give them periodic care.

 How to Plant Onion Sets and Plants